-a) The UM Staff is available 8 hours a day during normal business days for inbound calls, regarding UM issues.

-- b) UM Department has the ability to receive inbound communications after normal business hours.
+- a) The UM Staff is available 8 hours a day during normal business days for inbound calls, regarding UM issues. - b) UM Department has the ability to receive inbound communications after normal business hours.
 There is a phone line that records messages.
-These are promptly reviewed at the start of new business day.
-Director/Manager of UM Department is available by phone 24 hrs/day. - c) Staff always identifies themselves by name, title, and by IPA name when initiating or returning calls, regarding UM issues. - d) Inbound and outbound communications may include directly speaking with Practitioner and members, fax, electronic, or telephone communications during normal business hours, unless otherwise agreed upon. - e) A toll-free number or collect calls may be used for practitioners or members to reach the staff for triaging or to discuss specific UM cases or issues. - f) Members may have direct access to UM staff to discuss specific UM decisions and process to include TDD/TTY services for the deaf and Language assistance for Limited English Proficient (LEP) HMO members.
+These are promptly reviewed at the start of the next day (business, weekends, and holidays).
+The Director/Manager of UM Department is available by phone 24 hours, 7 days a week. - c) Staff always identifies themselves by name, title, and by IPA name when initiating or returning calls, regarding UM issues. - d) Inbound and outbound communications may include directly speaking with Practitioner and members, fax, electronic, or telephone communications during normal business hours, unless otherwise agreed upon. - e) A toll-free number or collect calls may be used for practitioners or members to reach the staff for triaging or to discuss specific UM cases or issues. - f) Members may have direct access to UM staff to discuss specific UM decisions and process to include TDD/TTY services for the deaf and Language assistance for Limited English Proficient (LEP) HMO members.